After years of promising his own health care plan, Trump settles for rebranding rather than repealing Obamacare

 After entering office determined to undo the law and quickly replace it with a conservative alternative, Trump swiftly ran into obstacles.

-In 2017, Republicans were repeatedly forced to abandon their proposals to repeal Obamacare when they failed to reach a consensus on a replacement despite holding majorities in the House and Senate.
+In 2017, Republicans were repeatedly forced to abandon their proposals to repeal the ACA when they failed to reach a consensus on a replacement despite holding majorities in the House and Senate.
 Trump has expressed frustration at the late senator John McCain (R-Ariz.) for torpedoing the last GOP attempt to replace the law, but the lack of consensus was widespread in the party.

 In the years since, Trump has taken some action on health care using his executive authority, including symbolic executive orders intended to lower drug prices and changes to Medicare billing practices.